WayfaringBloke/dnd/writing/pub/World.md

 Unmaintained for approaching a decade the weight of the past has crushed our city's future.
 The sky is the color of a Television turned to a dead channel.
 The cloud engulfing the city is about 8 years old.

 ### Slums
 Built of sheet metal, temporary antigravity generators, and broken dreams.
-Rusting constantly.
+Overflowing with gang violence and drug abuse.

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.